Anne Isaacs: Torn Thread

-Based on the true story of her mother-in-law, Isaacs writes a story about Eva.
+Based on the true story of her mother-in-law, Isaacs writes a story about a girl named Eva.
 In 1943, in Poland, the life of 12-year-old Eva turns when her sick sister is seized by the Nazis in a raid on the Jewish ghetto.
 In an effort to save both of his daughters, their father sends Eva to join her sister in a Nazi labor camp, where the girls are used as child labor to spin thread on machinery to make blankets for the German army.
-As she struggles amid ever-worsening conditions to save her life and that of her sick sister, Eva overcomes many struggles, including the lack of clothing and food.
+As she struggles amid ever-worsening conditions to save her life and that of her sick sister, Eva overcomes many challenges, including the lack of clothing and food.
 These two teenagers strive to create home and family for each other amidst the inhumanity and chaos that made up Nazi Germany.

 The book has been awarded with the Outstanding International Book, Notable Book for a Global Society 2000, American Library Association: Notable Book, Best Books for Young Adults, 2000, National Jewish Book Award Finalist, Booklist: Best of the Year—Holocaust Literature for Youth, 2000, New York Public Library's 100 Titles for Reading and Sharing, 2000, Sydney Taylor Honor Book, Notable Book for Young Readers Pick of the Lists, American Booksellers Association, Smithsonian Notable Book for Children, and the Children's Literature Choice Book.